 No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 1.
-Conduct Community/Customer Satisfaction Survey Council 2020-2021

-2. Convene IDP Representative Forum Office of the Municipal Manager April 2020 3.
+Conduct Community/Customer Satisfaction Survey Council 2021-2022 2.
+Develop and adopt Good Governance Framework Office of the Municipal Manager April 2021 3.
 Strengthen public participation strategies and heighten communication Office of the Mayor and Speaker Immediately 4.
 Resolve outstanding complaints and petition Office of the Speaker Monthly 5.
 Support Moral Regeneration Movement Office of the Municipal Manager Annualy 6.
-Host Pre- IDP Strategic Planning in November 2020 Office of the Municipal Manager November 2020 7.
-Convene one day Initiation Summit Office of the Mayor May 2020 8.
-Strenghten IGR Forum in line with IGR Framework Office of the Mayor 2020-21 9.
-Alignment and Integration of NLM Indigent Register with the ORTAMBO DM and Housing Needs Register Office of the Municipal Manager 2020-2021 10.
-Conduct Indigent Register Verification and quality assurance to meet the requirements Office of the Municipal Manager May-June 2020 11.
-Appoint Data capturers to assist in verification process Office of the Municipal Manager 2020-21 12.
+Intensify voter education programme through Civic Education Office of the Municipal Manager 2022/2023 7.
+Conduct assessment on indigent households and roll out poverty alleviation programme Office of the Mayor May 2021 8.
+All Council Structures to sit as per Council Calendar Office of the Speaker 2021-2022 9.
+Convene an Extended Ward Councillors forum to discuss the following; Functionality of War Rooms Initiation programme Civic Education Women Caucus, GBV and Handling of rape cases Indigent programme Office of the Mayor 2021-22 10.
+Establish Initiation Forum at Ward Level 11.
+Alignment and Integration of NLM Indigent Register with the ORTAMBO DM and Housing Needs Register Office of the Municipal Manager 2020-2021

+12. Conduct Indigent Register Verification and quality assurance to meet the requirements Office of the Municipal Manager May-June 2020 13.
+Appoint Data capturers to assist in verification process Office of the Municipal Manager 2020-21 14.
 Capacity Building for Councillors at a cost and scale based on affordability Office of the Municipal Manager 2020-21